Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Introduction

-Accurate on-body localization of wearable devices remains a persistent challenge for algorithmic models, particularly in the domain of Human Activity Recognition (HAR)~\cite{DelDin_2016}.
-Although deep learning approaches have shown promising performance when utilizing data from a single or limited number of devices~\cite{LearningFromTheBest:10.1145:3544794.3558464Vitor, lago2021using, M2L:9871472}, their effectiveness is highly dependent on sensor placement~\cite{DelDin_2016, TASKED:SUH2023110143}.
-Consequently, there is a need to understand contextual wearable habits among users to provide tailored experiences.
-To construct such a dataset, we conducted the first culturally-diverse, online questionnaire deployed in multiple countries with the aim to acquire insights from a wide array of wearable users on how they wear their devices and in what contexts.
-Furthermore, given the challenges posed by domain variability~\cite{METIER, TASKED:SUH2023110143}, our survey highlights demographic differences (e.g., age, gender, country of origin and residence, level of influence by parents), thereby supporting the refinement of algorithms for broader applicability in real-world scenarios.
+As a first step in the direction of contextually informed design, we collected and analysed guidelines published in the past, combined their recommendations, and localized places for potential improvement.
+Then we conducted a survey among the participants recruited through typical research channels, with the aim to acquire insights from a wide array of wearable users on how they wear their devices and in what contexts.
+Furthermore, given the challenges posed by domain variability~\cite{METIER, TASKED:SUH2023110143}, our survey highlights demographic differences (e.g. age, gender, country of origin and residence, level of influence by parents) of collected sample, thereby supporting the refinement of algorithms for broader applicability in real-world scenarios.
 From our findings, we derived a set of guidelines to inform the design of more inclusive and effective wearable technologies.

-To this end, we make the following contributions: (1) an empirical survey with $n=320$ valid responses conducted in four languages worldwide; (2) insights into key user attributes influencing bodily wearable placement habits; and (3) design considerations for more inclusive designs of future wearable developments.
+To this end, we make the following contributions: (1) a synthesis of past guidelines for wearable designs; (2) an empirical survey with $n=300$ valid responses conducted in four languages through typical research channels in multiple countries; (3) insights into key user attributes influencing bodily wearable placement habits; and (4) design considerations for more inclusive designs of future wearable developments.